 It’s first necessary to consider the sources of both products.
 Wool is generated from sheep, meaning that all effects of wool were initially meant to serve the sheep.
 While down is actually made from the feathers of ducks and geese.

-In sourcing down and wool, wool is actually the more ethically obtained material.
+Insourcing down and wool, wool is actually the more ethically obtained material.
 Sheep actually benefit from the grooming that comes with wool farming, while down requires plucked feathers from birds that are either dead or affected by the loss of their feathers.

 Temperature Regulation –

 Many people tend to be very hot or very cold when they sleep.
 This makes choosing the proper bedding material essential to great sleep function.
-When compared, down comforters actually lock in heat, while a wool comforter is meant to serve sheep in a variety of climates.
+When compared, down comforters actually lock in heat, while an organic wool comforter is meant to serve sheep in a variety of climates.
 This means that wool will actually keep you cool if you’re warm or warm if you’re cold.

 Moisture Wicking –